cbmdk/garmin_export/README.md

 # Garmin Export

-The program exports all activities from garmin connect in the original file format.
+The program exports all activities and wellness data from garmin connect in the original file format.
 Usually as .fit

 ## Prerequisites